open-telemetry/semantic-conventions/docs/database/redis.md

 ## Example

 In this example, Redis is connected using a unix domain socket and therefore the connection string is left out.
-Furthermore, `db.name` is not specified as there is no database name in Redis and `db.redis.database_index` is set instead.

 | Key                       | Value |
 |:--------------------------| :-------------------------------------------- |